Rural Health

 Community Health Centers: Recent Growth and the Role of the ACA

 Uses 2015 federal data on health centers and survey results from the 2016 Survey of Health Centers' Experiences and Activities to provide an overview of health centers and their patients.
 Compares health centers in Medicaid expansion and non-expansion states, covering topics such as revenue sources, service capacity, patient demographics, patient health coverage, and more.
-Also discusses the distribution and impact of health centers in rural and medically underserved communities.
+Also discusses the distribution and impact of health centers in rural and medically underserved areas.

 Author(s): Sara Rosenbaum, Julia Paradise, Anne Markus, et al.